-- 1. Record the pressure measurement. - 2.
+- 9. Record the pressure measurement. - 10.
 Refer to the reference chart on the unit that shows the pressure readings versus the corresponding supply airflows.
-Record this airflow. - 3.
-Connect the tubing to the corresponding indoor air and exhaust air door ports using the diagram above. - 4.
-Repeat steps 6-8 for the exhaust airflow. - 5.
-Then follow the procedure in the following section.
+Record this airflow. - 11.
+Connect the tubing to the corresponding indoor air and exhaust air door ports using the diagram above. - 12.
+Repeat steps 6-8 for the exhaust airflow. - Then follow the procedure in the following section.

-Note: Generally, the best performance of the HRV/ERV is achieved when the airflows are within 10% of each other.
+Note: Generally, the best performance of the ERV is achieved when the airflows are within 10% of each other.
 The airflow balance may be set for balanced airflow, slightly positive or slightly negative, depending on the particular needs of the home.
 Often a slight positive pressure is desired to help resist backdraft from combustion devices, radon gas, or drawing air from an attached garage.

-Balancing Airflow and Adjusting Motor Speed - FLEXControl User Interface
+Balancing Airflow and Adjusting Motor Speed - FLEXControl User Interface for EK120-HR-N and EK120-HF-N

 Once the airflow is measured, with the tubes still connected, turn down the higher airflow to match the lower airflow to achieve balanced airflow.
-This is done by adjusting the two potentiometers on the HRV/ERV, one for Supply (FAN IN) and one for Exhaust (FAN OUT).
+This is done by adjusting the two potentiometers on the ERV, one for Supply (FAN IN) and one for Exhaust (FAN OUT).

 To balance airflow, follow steps 1-5 below.
 To adjust the motor speed, activate the unit on HIGH SPEED by using the activation button, then follow the same steps 1-5 below.